-Neal and Pat Smith have been married for more than 50 years.
-For 38 of those years, the Smiths had a pretty consistent routine.
+Neal and Pat Smith had a pretty consistent routine for 38 of their 50-plus years of marriage.
 Mr. Smith went to work and Mrs. Smith took care of the household chores and the children.
 Twelve years ago, Mr. Smith asked his wife what she thought about him retiring.
-She told him that was his decision and then promptly solicited advice from a friend whose husband had been retired for a number of years.
+She told him that was his decision and then promptly sought advice from a friend whose husband had been retired for a number of years.

 Even though people say they look forward to the retirement years, experts know that the changes that accompany retirement can wreak havoc on a marriage.
 If one person is used to giving orders at work, he/she might inadvertently start giving out orders at home, or if a spouse sees his/her identity as what they do for a living, when that is no longer the case it can be a very challenging time.